JayanthYadav123/-EXPERIMENT--01-Spatial-Descriptions-using-Robo-DK/README.md

-## -EXPERIMENT--01-Spatial-Descriptions-using-Robo-DK
+## -EXPERIMENT--01-
+Spatial-Descriptions-using-Robo-DK

+### AIM:
-### AIM: To understand the Robot DK software for spatial descriptions
+To understand the Robot DK software for spatial descriptions

-### SOFTWARE REQUIRED : ROBO DK Version 5.4
+### SOFTWARE REQUIRED :
+ROBO DK Version 5.4

- ## THEORY
+ ## THEORY:

  ###  New project
 Follow these steps to create a new RoboDK project (RDK station):